0xPolygon/devrel-docs/docs/agglayer/unified_liquidity.md

 slippage and arbitrage risk totals.
 Let's say that due to the LP setups in the DEXes on these chains, Zigil can buy 1000 AggTokens on AlistairChain, 1000 on Bobchain, and 8000 on Ethereum.
-Zigil will buy 10000 AggTokens in three transactions, one on each chain, but submitted at once to the AggLayer sequencer which will make sure the bundle is executed atomically.
+Zigil will buy 10000 AggTokens in three transactions, one on each chain, but submitted at once to the a sequencer that works with AggLayer which will make sure the bundle is executed atomically.

 In a step by step manner, the AggLayer sequencer will: